What is Genicular Artery Embolization?

 Genicular artery embolization is a safe, effective and minimally-invasive procedure to reduce knee pain for patients with osteoarthritis.

 Do any of the following apply to you?
-If yes, please speak with our doctor to see if GAE is an option to get you fast, long-lasting pain relief without drugs or surgery:
+If yes, reach out to us to see if GAE is an option to get you fast, long-lasting pain relief without drugs or surgery.

 - Osteoarthritis (OA) of the knee

 - Pain in your knees when walking up stairs

 - Stiffness in your knees when you wake up